-ESEF came into effect on 18 June 2019 and applies to Annual Financial Reports for periods starting "on or after 1 January 2020", after which market-listed companies are expected to comply.
-This effectively means we can expect to see the first ESEF reports pop up on the web in Q1 2021 for 31 December 2020 year-ends.
+ESEF was finalised on 29 May 2019 and brought in on 18 June 2019 but the FCA decided to delay its enforcement by a year due to the pandemic and Brexit.
+It applies to Annual Financial Reports for periods starting on or after 1 January 2021, after which market-listed companies are expected to comply.
+This effectively means we can expect to see the first ESEF reports pop up on the web in Q1 2022 for 31 December 2021 year-ends.
 However, it’s thought that awareness of ESEF is not high, prompting the Financial Reporting Council to launch a survey to "understand the levels of preparedness" of those companies caught by the regulation.

 The statement emphasises that the tagging has been put in place to ensure the report becomes "machine readable", suggesting it will be used to perform a deep dive into the report and analysis by financial authorities.
 As the director is attesting to the accuracy of the accounts in a human readable version, it was subsequently decided not to make those signing them off accountable for iXBRL tags.

 The implications of this are that responsibility for tagging is likely to come under the remit of the finance team, with the CFO held accountable.
 That said, auditors may also have some involvement, although this is yet to be confirmed.